IshaSri-17Speed/go-downstream-impact-analysis/README.md

 This repository currently contains:

 - Initial problem analysis and design notes
-- An early prototype for downstream dependency discovery using [deps.dev](https://deps.dev/)
+- An early prototype for downstream dependency discovery using [GitHub’s code search API](https://docs.github.com/en/rest/search/search)

 The implementation will be incrementally expanded during the mentorship.